coffee date #63 with mridula kovuri

 - how to make decisions without spiraling

-As two overthinkers, our brains are always on 10x speed.
+As two over-thinkers, our brains are always on 10x speed.
 But I loved how Mridula spoke about her thoughts and decision making.

 She explained how overthinking can actually be used to our advantage.
 Over-thinkers have thought of every outcome, so Mridula basically just maps out every possible scenario, including worst-case scenarios.
 Once she has the whole map, she forms a decision.

 Now here’s the best part: once she makes a decision, one that she fully trusts, she closes off that chapter and does not look back.

-I think that’s the part that I struggle with the most.
+I think this is the part that I struggle with the most.
 Once I make a decision, I still teeter back and forth and that confuses my brain and I’m never fully satisfied.
-But Mridula showed me the importance of planning it all out and trusting that you did make the right decision.
-After that, you’re done.
+But Mridula showed me the importance of planning it all out, making the decision, and moving on.
 There’s nothing you can change anyway, so just lock it up and tuck it away.

 - friendssssss!

 One of the things that I admire the most about Mridula is the way she cultivates and develops friendships.
 She’s had the same core friends for practically over a decade.
 She created more solid friendships in college.
 I mean even we’ve known each other for nearly a decade now.
+It’s one thing to keep friends, but it’s another thing to actually feed into those friendships and truly value them.

 Friends really do change lives.
 They’re our found families❣️